wsgan001/mcs-ds-notes/cs412/Readme.md

 Main advantage is there are no candidates generated and db keeps shrinking. also pointer implementation tricks help representation keep compact in memory

 ## CloSpan
+A way to grow similar to Prefixspan but trying to prune parts of the tree given the fact that we care only about closed patterns.

 Closed pattern if there is no super pattern with the *same* support.

 We are interested b/c reduce number of redundant patterns.
 Attain same expressive power with losless compression

-Key observation: s super_of s1 if two projected dbs have same size (not very clear how that is true or translates but merely mentioned.
+Key observation: s super_of s1 if two projected dbs have same size.
+This is because the supporting projection of s1 is always smaller except when the support is exactly the same as that of s, in which case you have a closed pattern and can forget about s1 just grow s.

 ```